micklarsen/4th_semester_fullstackJSTS_exam/questions/Question_6.md

 # 6

-Explain about promises in JavaScript including, the problems they solve, a quick explanation of the Promise API and:
+**Explain about promises in JavaScript including, the problems they solve, a quick explanation of the Promise API and:**
-- Example(s) that demonstrate how to execute asynchronous (promise-based) code in serial or parallel
+**- Example(s) that demonstrate how to execute asynchronous (promise-based) code in serial or parallel**

 ```javascript
 function wait(waitTime) {